sardana-org/sardana-followup/20190603-DESY/04_SEP2/SEP2.md

 * Reporting of multiple frames in one URI (slicing) `h5file:///tmp/foo::bar[0:10]`
 * Abstraction of external image processing (ROI, binning, etc)
-* Controller plugin should be able to report dtype and shape
+* Controller (plugin) could report dtype and shape, now it reports it on initializtion (dtype and max shape)
-* Image shape and datatype are retrieved from the controller (alternatively, they must be indicated in expconf)
-* Image shape must be the same as the data source shape